 But it turns out that publishers actually require you to sum yourself up in a one-paragraph bio.
 As painful as it was, I put this together…

-Michelle Visser is a homesteader in rural New England.
+Michelle is a homesteader in rural New England.
 In their 220-year-old farmhouse and on their 14 tree-filled acres, her family makes an effort to live life a little more simply by growing some of their own food, raising a few farm animals, making their own all-natural maple sugar, and milling their own flour.
-Michelle has been featured in Whole Foods Magazine, Capper’s Farmer, Hobby Farms, Where Women Create Work, and Mother Earth News.
-Michelle’s award-winning website, SoulyRested.com, her popular podcast, Simple Doesn’t Mean Easy, and her print book, Sweet Maple, tell the story of her family’s connection to the past on their small sugar farm.
-Michelle has been a guest chef at Northeastern’s Xhibition Kitchen, and she offers presentations across the country about the science behind the syrup and the secrets to making delicious, maple-infused recipes.
+Michelle’s been featured in Fox News, Whole Foods Magazine, Capper’s Farmer, Hobby Farms, Where Women Create Work, and Mother Earth News.
+Michelle’s award-winning website, http://SoulyRested.com , her popular podcast, Simple Doesn’t Mean Easy, and her print book, Sweet Maple, tell the story of her family’s connection to the past on their small farm.
+Michelle has been a guest chef at Northeastern’s Xhibition Kitchen, and she has offered presentations across the country about the inherent value of real food.

 So that’s the gist, cause my publisher made me do it.
 Feel free to check out my book here and keep scrolling if you’d like to know anything else.